diyaselis/reana-demo-cms-topmass/README.md

 b jet energy peak;.
 In the second stage, we shall fit the b jet energy peak and calibrate the peak measured for the set of selection criteria previously defined to the expected b jet energy peak, from which the top-quark mass can be easily extracted.
+In the third stage, we shall compare the results with the standard top-quark mass measurements performed with 8 TeV data.

 <!-- The ``finalize`` directory
 contains the analysis code plugin for the [CMSSW](http://cms-sw.github.io/)